beren-guler/beren-guler/README.md

 🎓 **Sophomore @ Sabancı University**
 📚 **Computer Science & Engineering**
 🌱 Currently growing my skills in Python and C++
-👩‍💻 Passionate about advancing AR/VR applications by leveraging the capabilities of artificial intelligence.

 ---